baconeta/159261-assignment2/README.md

 ### Graphics

-All game graphics and animations are original works of Ali using Blender.
+All game graphics and animations are original works of Ali Soltanian Fard Jahromi using Blender.
 The inspiration for the design of the graphics for each enemy ship was from real world insects, e.g. the Goliath boss was inspired by the Goliath beetle.

 A few nice touches to look out for: